Skip to content

 What is an MDM key?

-An MDM key typically refers to a cryptographic key used to secure the management of devices.
+An MDM key is a cryptographic key used to secure device management.
 The MDM uses encryption keys to communicate securely with enrolled devices.

 During the enrollment and management processes, the MDM keys are generated and used automatically within the system — between the device and the MDM server.
 When a device is enrolled into an MDM, the MDM server securely stores these keys and uses them internally to communicate securely with devices and validate commands.

 Activation Lock got you stuck?
 SimpleMDM is here to help!
-Don't miss this chance to unlock your knowledge and power up your skills with a 30-day free trial of SimpleMDM.
+Take advantage of this chance to unlock your knowledge and power up your skills with a 30-day free trial of SimpleMDM.

 Headshot of Andrea Pepper, SimpleMDM writer and MacAdmin